 Nuffic Impressed with Wittenborg's Enthusiasm for Student Ambassador Programme

-Nuffic, the agency promoting Dutch higher education abroad, held a successful workshop on social media and storytelling with its Study in Holland student ambassadors at Wittenborg University of Applied Sciences' campus in Apeldoorn recently.
+Nuffic, the agency promoting Dutch higher education abroad, held a successful workshop on social media and storytelling with its Study in Holland student ambassadors at WUAS' campus in Apeldoorn recently.

 The student ambassadors are international students from institutions all over the Netherlands, including two from Wittenborg - Witney Emmanuel and Romeissa Laib - who have both taken over the Study in Holland Instagram page for a week and also written blogs.